 … qualifying for a $1000 scholarship?

-The Youth Work in Trades program lets you start the work-based training component of a trade apprenticeship while you are still in high school.
-By finding a sponsor employer and registering with the ITA as a youth apprentice, you can earn 16 credits towards your high-school diploma and 480 hours towards your trade credential.
+The Youth Work in Trades program lets you start the work-based training component of a trade apprenticeship while still in high school.
+By finding a sponsor employer and registering with the ITA as a youth apprentice, you can earn 16 credits towards your high school diploma and 480 hours towards your trade credential.

 Ways to become a Youth Work in Trades student:

-- You, or your parents, may know an employer/red seal journeyman that is willing to hire you
+- You, or your parents, may know an employer/red seal journeyman who is willing to hire you

 - Work with your school career coordinator to find an employer that will hire you as a youth apprentice

 - Develop a relationship with an employer through work experience, and then get hired as an SSA

-The Industry Training Authority (ITA) manages over one hundred apprenticeable and Red Seal trades.
-To explore these trades, visit the ITA website.
+Skilled Trades BC manages over one hundred apprenticeable and Red Seal trades.
+To explore these trades, visit the Skilled Trades BC website.

 Visit your school Career Centre to discuss your options with your Career Teacher or Career Centre Coordinator.